 OUR COVID-19 RESPONSE: Free Consultations for local businesses

 This is one of the tactics to handle bad reviews, what else can you do?
-More consumers are interested in “good value” while less are concerned about the “expertise” of a business.
+More consumers are interested in “good value” while fewer are concerned about the “expertise” of a business.

 How to deal with Bad Reviews